DTS:X vs. Dolby Atmos

 The latest surround sound formats

-Dolby Atmos and DTS:X are the two newest surround sound formats.
+Dolby Atmos and DTS:X are two new popular surround sound formats.
 Both add overhead sound effects to deliver surround sound with greater realism than older formats.
 How do they compare?
-Read the full story to find out.

 Dolby Atmos and DTS:X add overhead sound effects for an immersive home theater experience.